Roberto-Junior/WebLibrary/README.md

 # Library Management Website

 ### Login restrictions (user, admin and manager):
-The user login can/has:
+The "Usuário" login can/has:
    - Reserve a book from a book list.
+   - Cancel your reservation.
+   - Only have an active reservation (it is not possible to reserve several books).
    - Filter available books by genre, author or title.
    - Look at your current reservation and your reservation history.
    - Change your registered name and password.

-The admin can/has:
+The "Administrador" can/has:
    - Filter all books by genre, author or title.
    - Add, edit or remove books.
    - List all users.
-   - Release reservations and returns
+   - Release reservations and returns.
    - Change your registered name and password.

-The manager can/has:
+The "Gerente" can/has:
    - All admin features.
    - Access to all users' booking history.
+   - Create accounts with any type of authorization ("Usuário", "Administrador" or "Gerente").

+### Default behavior (Seed data):
+It was added:
+- 3 types of authorization: "Usuário", "Administrador" and "Gerente".
+- a default user with "Gerente" type authorization (Email: "gerente@hotmail.com", Senha: "123456").
+- 12 default books.